VidyaSource/website/src/_content/blog/what-if-marvel-built-a-minimum-viable-product.md

 They succeeded spectacularly, and now they have to do it all over again.

-Firmly entrenched in global pop culture, the MCU now faces pressure to build on its foundation with new heroes and villains, many of whom like [Shang-Chi](https://www.marvel.com/characters/shang-chi/in-comics) and [Kang the Conqueror](https://www.marvel.com/characters/kang), are all but unknown to mainstream audiences.
-And considering that the MCU has decided to go all in on the [Multiverse](https://marvelcinematicuniverse.fandom.com/wiki/Multiverse), there are literally infinite possibilities for stories.
+Firmly entrenched in global pop culture, the MCU now faces pressure to build on its foundation with new heroes and villains, many of whom like [Moon Knight](https://marvel.fandom.com/wiki/Marc_Spector_(Earth-616)) and [Titania](https://www.marvel.com/characters/titania-mary-macpherran) lack the star power of Captain America and Spider-Man and are all but unknown to mainstream audiences.
+And considering that the MCU has decided to go all in on the
+[Multiverse](https://marvelcinematicuniverse.fandom.com/wiki/Multiverse), there are literally infinite possibilities for stories.

 How can Marvel decide what direction to take with the MCU?